UNEXPECTED GIFTS? AS THE HOLIDAYS APPROACH …

 UNEXPECTED GIFTS OF KINDNESS

-Did I follow her advice or sit in the corner and sulk, because I couldn’t make all the cookies, and decorate all the rooms, and craft all the gifts the way I was used to?
+Did I follow her advice or sit in the corner and sulk, because I couldn’t make all the cookies, and decorate all the rooms, and craft all the gifts the way I once did?
 Well, I had moments of contemplating that, but thankfully I heard a more precious Word from my Lord that caused me to change my perspective.
 His unexpected gifts were blessings to me.

 UNEXPECTED GIFTS FROM GOD